 Freshly home from a trip to Paris last week, I couldn't get this incredible French recipe off my mind and so I decided to make it this past weekend.
 It is a wonderful addition to our collection of delicious beef recipes.

 Read on and I will show you step-by-step directions on how to make Julia Child's beef bourguignon!

 Beef bourguignon is nothing more than a simple beef stew that is braised in red wine and beef broth.
 Julia Child’s recipe for boeuf bourguignon most often has browned pearl onions, carrots, onion, and mushrooms in it as well.

 Like most famous dishes, there are many different ways to make beef bourguignon.
-I’m going to show you how Julia Child made this recipe but you can tailor it to your own tastes.
-It’s a very forgiving dish.
+I'm going to show you how she made this recipe but you can tailor it to your own tastes.
+It's a very forgiving dish.

 There are many short-cut recipes for this classic French dish.
 I suggest the first time you make it that you use this recipe to learn the principles of cooking that are used.

 The next time, you can alter it to your liking, maybe even try a slow cooker beef bourguignon or an instant pot bourguignon.
 Although I would think either of those ideas might make Julia turn over in her grave.

 Like most stews, this classic dish gets better after a day or two.
 Thus, you can make it ahead (on the weekend) and have a delicious and perfectly flavored weeknight meal later in the week.